Transfer Deadlines & Notifications

 You will register for the classes you have selected after meeting with your preceptor during the Orientation day.

-Your acceptance letter will include information for applying for on-campus housing.
+If you are interersted in on-campus housing, you should apply via the Student Portal as soon as you pay your acceptance deposit.
+Your acceptance letter includes information for applying for on-campus housing.
 Options for Transfer Students include traditional residence halls with double and single rooms, double-room garden apartments and townhouses, and single room apartments.
 If you prefer to live off campus, our Office of Residential Life can assist by providing housing search resources.
 Choices range from apartment and townhouse complexes near campus to winter rentals in one of our local seashore towns.